SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ## Introduction

 Many use-cases of IaaS require virtual servers to be able to connect to network resources outside of the cloud environment, often to the internet.
-Openstack supports this by allowing CSPs to map non-virtualized networks onto specific virtual networks, such that virtual routers and servers can connect to them.
+OpenStack supports this by allowing CSPs to map non-virtualized networks onto specific virtual networks, such that virtual routers and servers can connect to them.

 Such networks will usually be created in a provider-managed project and then shared to user projects using the RBAC-feature of the Networking API.
-Because they have to be set up by the cloud provider, networks of this type are generally referred to as _provider networks_, though that term can also be used in a broader senseto refer to other types of CSP-managed virtual networks.
+Because they have to be set up by the cloud provider, networks of this type are generally referred to as _provider networks_, though that term can also be used in a broader sense to refer to other types of CSP-managed virtual networks.

 When setting up provider networks for external access, CSPs have a number of different options regarding usage restrictions and the allocation of IP addresses.
 This document defines a standardized approach for using provider networks to allocate public IP addresses and provide external access in a way that is portable across SCS clouds.